electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Development of online communities and social media pages dedicated to Electra

-* Complete the roadmap, new website and new block explorer
+* Complete the roadmap, new website, and new block explorer

 * Reach 2,000 users on Telegram